5 Tips on Starting a Successful YouTube Gaming Channel in 2023

 Now, it's time to create a schedule and stick to it.
 If you're making video game reviews or walkthroughs, aim to shoot one or two videos per week because they take time to edit and produce.
-You can shoot for a higher number if you're livestreaming your content.
+Of course, you can shoot for a higher number if you live stream your content.

 Make sure to add detailed descriptions to your videos.
 YouTube uses this information to rank your video on the results pages, helping people find your channel.
 You can also include links to your social media channels so that fans can follow you on other platforms.

 Last but not less, make high-quality thumbnails.
 Every thumbnail should have a clear image that conveys the central theme of your video.
 If you add text, use a large font so people can read it without straining.